-Recently, the Strick Law Offices resolved a case against a local School District that failed to abate bullying of a self-identified gay Middle School student.
+Bullying must be recognized and stopped.
+Recently, the Strick Injury Law and Mediation resolved a case against a local School District that failed to abate bullying of a self-identified gay Middle School student.
 While the individual victory helped one family cope with the death of a child, the story was tragic, and the problem is pervasive.
 A victory in one lawsuit can only do so much.
-Bullying must be identified and stopped.
 We all have more work to do.

 Because of the wide-spread amount of bullying, it is more important than ever for parents and teachers to maintain open dialog with children about bullying.
 Many students might be afraid to tell an adult or parent, which is why parents and teachers need to be aware of the signs of bullying and to pay attention to what is going on with their child or student.
 Students and children should be encouraged to tell a trusted adult, parent or teacher about any kind of bullying attack.
 It is the best way to help stop the situation from getting worse and to help prevent bullying from targeting more and more victims.